austin-lai/CobaltStrike-C2-Tools-InlineExecute-Assembly-WriteUp/README.md

 Process refusing to load v2.0.50727 CLR version.
 Try running an assembly that requires a differnt CLR version.
 ```

-**It's mean the victim Windows unable to load DotNet version lower than 4.0**
+**It's mean the victim's Windows unable to load DotNet version lower than 4.0**

 **This is because most updated Windows prohibited DotNet version 2.0 or 3.5**